enkidevs/curriculum/linux/networking-and-security/basics-networking/diagnosing-network-problems-with-traceroute.md

 - your network
 - your ISP
-- destination’s server
+- destination's server
-- destination’s ISP
+- destination's ISP

 ---

 ## Revision

-If a particular connection is slow, you can check the *hops* of the packets between your machine and the destination’s machine using ???
+If a particular connection is slow, you can check the *hops* of the packets between your machine and the destination's machine using ???

 - traceroute
 - netstat